CRISES IN THE CAPITALIST SYSTEM

 Many African men were recruited as soldiers to fight on the side of Britain and other Allied powers.

-The war took away many strong, energetic men from their communities.
+The war took away many strong and energetic men from their communities.

 A large number of African soldiers died in combat, leading to population loss and labor shortages in their home countries.